mcomm13/ArrayShuffler/README.md

 # arrayShuffler

-An algorithm that takes in an array of values and returns a randomly sorted version of that array.
-Basically, it shuffles the array.
+An algorithm that takes in an array of values and returns a randomly shuffled version of that array.

 This can be applied to games or "pick a number from a hat" scenarios (ex. picking raffle tickets or picking draft order in fantasy football).